YHKimmm/BankAccount-Management-App/README.md

 - Implement ASP.NET CORE MVC with entity framework & Identity
 - Manage datbase using Microsoft SQL Server
 - Use Session to track client
+- During the user registration process, utilize Sendgrid to send an email verification.
 - Deployed the web application using Azure

 ## Getting started